Who is a Choreographer?

 Marketing for dancers: Work in this field could entail designing and maintaining web pages, designing flyers and other promotional materials, promoting events through social media, and more.
 Graphic design work may require additional training, which one could receive through online courses, community classes, or attending college to obtain a degree.

 Dance Medicine Specialist: If an individual has had extensive training, such as going through a college degree program, then he or she would probably have a wide range of anatomy and kinesiology knowledge.
-This can be an excellent and lucrative field for a dancer to enter.
+These types of choreography can be an excellent and lucrative field for a dancer to enter.
 The ability to relate to a dancer and understand the dancer’s body as a physical therapist or medical doctor will give him or her an advantage that is hard to beat.

 What is the workplace/work environment of Choreographer like?

 Schedules for dancers and choreographers vary, depending on where they work.
 During tours, dancers and choreographers spend most of the day in rehearsals and have performances at night, giving them long workdays.
-Some work part time at casinos, on cruise ships, and at theme parks.
-Although choreographers who work in dance schools may have a standard workweek when they are instructing students, they spend hours on their own creating new dance routines.
+Individuals who opt for a career as choreographers work part time at casinos, on cruise ships, and at theme parks.
+Although dance choreographers who work in dance schools may have a standard workweek when they are instructing students, they spend hours on their own creating new dance routines.

 Does Choreographer require travelling?